txstate-etc/react-mutable-stores/README.md

 ```
 ## Advanced Usage / Tips
 ### lodash.get & set
-Anything in this library that accepts a property name uses `lodash.get` and `lodash.set`
+Anything in this library that accepts a property name also accepts a dot-notation style
-so that you can use dot-notation to go deeper into your state object.
-Typescript cannot
+string (compatible with `lodash.get` and `lodash.set`), so that you can go deeper into
-infer types when you use use a dot-notation path, so you'll want to provide it as the
+your state object.
+Typescript cannot infer types when you use use a dot-notation path, so
-generic.
+you'll want to provide it as the generic.
 ```tsx
 const name = useDerivedStore<string>(someStore, 'items[0].name')
 ```